-In this course, students will analyze accounting cycles using an accounting software.
+In this course, students will analyze accounting cycles using specialized accounting software.
 They will create economic transactions in said software.
-Also, students will generate the necessary accounting documents and reports, whether self-employed or in a company.
+Also, students will generate the necessary accounting documents and reports, either for their own business or a company.

 (Pre-requisites: ACCO 1000, ITTE 1031L)